pepetata/cd4vl/README.md

 - this app hasn't been tested in production yet.
 Be sure to have a VoiceLink database backup before testing it.
 - the label layout is not done.
 You have to do it: change the file cd4vl\Apache24\htdocs\cd4vl\public\labels\etiqueta.txt.
 - please develop your own label and make it available for others: etiquetaXXmmLLL.txt --> XX - label width, LLL - Printer language (ZPL).
-- the label is using XPL.
+- the label is using ZPL.
 - tested in Windowns 8.